Skip to content

 The reason will be displayed to describe this comment to others.
 Learn more.

-Nice - looking good overall!
+Nice - its generally looking good.

 Copy link